Rokhaya Diallo: Television

 She has also been the presenter of the BET Buzz programme on Black Entertainment Television (BET), alongside Raphäl Yem, since 2016.
 BET broadcasts programmes dedicated to "black culture" in France.
 It presents a weekly half-hour "people" and "lifestyle" magazine23.

-Since September 2018, she has been participating in the program "24H Pujadas" on the LCI channel once a week, as much as a presenter.
+Since September 2018, she has been participating in the programme "24H Pujadas" on the LCI channel once a week, as much as a presenter.
 She discusses political and social current events with guests and other columnists.

 In Le Monde, Benoît Thieulin, founder of the Netscouade, declared in January 2018: "She is intelligent, courageous, she looks good on television.
 In other words, she embodies something that can be watched.
-Better still, the generations of tomorrow. ».
+Better still, the generations of tomorrow."

 Stances

 Anti-racism

 Diallo's action is consistent with the fight for race and ethnic equality, "especially among non-white French citizens, as their French identity is so often denied and depreciated." (presentation of the Indivisibles on their website).
 She is a member of the advisory board of the Berlin-based NGO Center for Intersectional Justice, which seeks to address intersecting forms of discrimination and inequality.

 In June 2013, someone found guilty of using Twitter to call for Diallo's rape was sentenced to pay a fine of 2000 euros, of which 1400 were suspended, and 1000 euros for damages to the plaintiff.

 The following year, Diallo produced a documentary for French channels LCP/AN and France 3, Networks of Hate, covering hate speech and freedom of speech online.